 “…We propose a four-point program to bridge the gap between knowledge and practice: (1) recruitment, (2) education, (3) research, and (4) a nationwide system for communicating the results of research…”

 —LAF Founders, June 1, 1966

 Research is a key part of the strategy laid out by the LAF Founders to increase the capacity of landscape architects to solve the environmental crisis.
 As a result, LAF sponsors and publicizes research needed to address the complex environmental problems facing the world today.
-Since 1986, LAF has invested nearly $700,000 in research initiatives.
+Since 1986, LAF has invested almost $1.8 million in research initiatives.

 From Environmental Impact of Trees & Forest, Barrier Free Site Design, and Grade Easy in the 1970s to our most recent book on community gardens, LAF’s published works span 40 years and create a legacy of seminal works.
-Other sponsored initiatives include developing the Case Study Methodology for Landscape Architecture and the new Landscape Performance Series.
+Other key research initiatives include the Landscape Performance Series, the Case Study Investigation (CSI) program, and the widely-adopted Case Study Methodology for Landscape Architecture.

 Landscape Performance Series

 The interactive set of resources provides tools and information to help you quantify benefits, show value, and make the case for sustainable landscape solutions.